iwiwi/k-edge-connected/README.md

-# M*k*ECSs by Random Contraction
+# MkECSs by Random Contraction

-This software library efficiently decomposes a graph into maximal *k*-edge-connected subgraphs (M*k*ECSs) by our new randomized algorithm based on *random contraction*.
+This software library efficiently decomposes a graph into maximal *k*-edge-connected subgraphs (MkECSs) by our new randomized algorithm based on *random contraction*.

 Capturing sets of closely related vertices from large networks is an essential task in many applications such as social network analysis, bioinformatics, and web link research.
-The idea of using M*k*ECS as a model of cohesive clusters was recently proposed to overcome drawbacks of classic models such as *k*-core.
+The idea of using MkECS as a model of cohesive clusters was recently proposed to overcome drawbacks of classic models such as *k*-core.

 Please see [our paper](http://www-imai.is.s.u-tokyo.ac.jp/~takiba/papers/mkecs_cikm13.pdf) for the algorithm specification, theoretical analysis and experimental evaluation.